JawadAlnatah/JawadAlnatah/README.md

- # Hi there!I'm Jawad Alnatah! 👋
+ # Hi there, I'm Jawad Alnatah! 👋

 ## About Me